-On January 7, 1945 took off from Tanauan Airfield on a mission against Clark Field.
+On January 7, 1945 took off from Tanauan Airfield piloted by 2nd Lt.
+Harry A. Lillard, Jr. on a mission against Clark Field.
 Three minutes before reaching the target, this A-20 was lagging behind with the right engine smoking near Villar to the west of the target.

 Both were officially declared dead the day of the mission.
-Postwar, both were buried at Jefferson Barracks National Cemetery in a joint grave at section 82 site 7C.
+Postwar, both were buried at Jefferson Barracks National Cemetery in a group burial at section 82 site 7C.

 Rampage of the Roarin' 20s pages 365